Alexander-Milligan/Github-CV-Link/README.md

 - 🌱 I’m currently learning **C, php, git & github**

-- 👯 I’m not looking to collaborate at the moment [none](none)
+- 👯 I’m not looking to collaborate at the moment

 - 👨‍💻 All of my projects are available at [https://saltirewebsites.com/MyPortfolio/](https://saltirewebsites.com/MyPortfolio/)

-- 💬 Ask me about **Html, css, php, git, github, C, rubyonrails, sql, photoshop or excel**
+- 💬 Ask me about **Html, css, php, git, github, C, rubyonrails, sql, photoshop or excel and much more**

 - 📫 How to reach me **Alexander0milligan@gmail.com**